astropy/pyvo/docs/dal/index.rst

 For more details about this have a look at :py:class:`astropy.io.votable.tree.Param`.

-Calling the methid will return a file-like object on sucess.
+Calling the method will return a file-like object on sucess.

 >>> print(datalink_proc)
 >>> fobj = datalink.process(circle=(1, 1, 1))